sonic-net/SONiC/doc/storagemond/storagemond-hld.md

 We are intrested in the following characteristics that describe various aspects of the SSD:

-### **2.1 Priority 0 Attributes**
+### **2.1 Dynamic Attributes**

-**The following are dynamic fields, offering up-to-date information that describes the current state of the SSD**
+**The following attributes are pdated frequently and describe the current state of the SSD**

 - File System IO Reads
 - File System IO Writes
 - Disk IO Reads
 - Disk IO Writes
 - Reserved Blocks Count
 - Temperature
+- Firmware
+- Health

 **Filesystem IO Reads/Writes** - Parsed from the `/proc/diskstats` file, these values correspond to the number of reads and writes successfully carried out in the partition hosting the SONiC OS.
 These values would reset upon reboot.

-**Disk IO Reads/Writes** - SSDs use wear-leveling algorithms to distribute write and erase cycles evenly across the NAND cells to extend their lifespan.
-However, write amplification can occur when data is written, rewritten, and erased in a way that creates additional write operations, which can slow down performance.
-This information accounts for wear-leveling and is persistent across reboots and powercycles.
+**Disk IO Reads/Writes** - These fields account for write-amplification and wear-leveling algorithms, and are persistent across reboots and powercycles.

 **Reserved Blocks Count** - Reserved blocks in a Solid State Drive (SSD) serve several critical purposes to enhance the drive's performance, reliability, and longevity.
 These reserved blocks are managed by the drive's firmware, and their specific allocation and management may vary between SSD manufacturers.
 The primary purposes of reserved blocks in an SSD are: